 II.
 State Documents

 State governments also publish a substantial amount of documents.
 The Law Library receives a large number of primary state documents for all 50 states, including official court reporters, statutes, session laws, administrative codes, and Attorney General opinions.
-Much of this primary legal material is available online to the Duke Law community through LexisNexis and Westlaw; HeinOnline, available to the Duke University community, also includes libraries of State Session Laws and State Attorney General Reports and Opinions.
+Much of this primary legal material is available online to the Duke Law community through LexisNexis and Westlaw; HeinOnline, available to the Duke University community, also includes libraries of state Session Laws, State Statutes, State Reports (of case law), and State Attorney General Reports and Opinions.
 Individual states may also make these resources available through their official web sites.
 Consult Cornell’s State Legal Links for direct links to primary legal materials for all 50 states.

 States also publish government documents on non-legal topics of interest, including reports, statistical surveys, and handbooks.
 State documents in the Duke Libraries' collection are included in the online catalog.
 Duke Law’s "Miscellaneous Documents" collection (Level 1, shelved after the federal Documents) includes a number of state publications.